 Monocular and Binocular Microscope

-A binocular microscope with two eyepieces may seem like the obvious choice for a child, but it isn’t always.
+A binocular microscope (also known as stereo microscopes) with two eyepieces may seem like the obvious choice for a child, but it isn’t always.
 Children’s eyes are set close to each other.
 With two eyepieces, the microscope must have the ability to adjust to fit the child’s eyes; it differs from toddler to teen.
 A toddler may prefer using a monocular microscope with one eyepiece if the binocular microscope is too wide for their eyes.

 A monocular eyepiece requires closing one eye for better viewing.
 If your child struggles to keep the one eye closed or close the correct eye, then a binocular microscope could be a better option.